 - "While researching for my master's thesis, museum staff were incredibly helpful.
 I was impressed by the number and quality of primary resources available."
 LeslieThomas, MSc University of Edinburgh & Museum VIce President

-Its All About Connections Whether it's working with our Collections Manager to research property history, discovering Minnesota and US history, or decorating 100’s of pumpkins; Afton Museum is a place where people connect and discover.
-Popular events attract visitors who return year after year, and fun for every age.
+Its All About Connections Whether it's working with our Collections Manager to research property history, discover Minnesota and US history, or decorate 100’s of pumpkins; Afton Museum is a place where people connect and discover.
+Popular events attract visitors who return each year, and fun for every age.

 - “As a parent with young children, the museum holiday event is a unique opportunity.
-Engaging with volunteers making old-fashioned ornaments takes kids back in time and let's me show them a sense of history.
-It is hard to find fun and educational places that are free and open to the public.
+Engaging with volunteers making old-fashioned ornaments, takes kids back in time and lets me show them a sense of history.
+It's hard to find fun and educational places that are free and open to the public.
 The Museum provides that experience.”
 Steve Dorgan, Museum Supporter

-Beyond the Museum Doors: The museum staff has been working hard to insure donated historic items will be around for future generations to appreciate.
-Our staff receives extensive training in artifact care and housing techniques.
-We have made significant progress in this effort.
-But we have one last step to go!
-In order to create the stable environment necessary to preserve our incredible collections, we need to replace our current doors.
-This upgrade will provide many benefits for the museum, including;
+Beyond the Museum Doors: The museum staff has diligently worked to insure donated historic items will be around for future generations to appreciate.
+Our staff receives training in artifact care and preserving techniques.
+We've made significant progress in this effort.
+But have one last step to go!
+To create the environment necessary to properly house our collections, we need to replace our current doors.
+This upgrade will provide many benefits for the museum:

 - Eliminate temperature and humidity changes that can damage artifacts

 - Improve inside environment for staff, volunteers and visitors